seattleflu/documentation/Infrastructure.md

 month for zero cost.
 The account is managed and accessed via the [Azure portal][] under the "seattleflu" resources group.

-Limited, send-only API keys are minted for each of our services which needs to send email.
+Limited, send-only SendGrid API keys are minted for each of our services which needs to send email.
 Currently this includes:

 * Postfix on backoffice.seattleflu.org (e.g. for cron job emails)
 * Metabase for alerts and "pulses"

+Mail for local users on backoffice.seattleflu.org is all aliased to the `root` user, which is then aliased to outside external addresses, such as those of individual devs and or Slack channels (via Slack's email integration).

+Aliases live in the plain text file `/etc/aliases`.
+After editing, you must run the `newaliases` command as root to update the compiled form.
+Refer to `man aliases` for more information.

+Cron sends mail for any job which has output to stdout or stderr, even if the command exits with success.
+(Both [`chronic`][] and [`fatigue`][] are used to wrap cron job commands to affect this behaviour.)
+Mail is sent to the user the job is running as (usually `ubuntu` for us) or to the value of `MAILTO` if set in the crontab (usually not for us).

 [Azure portal]: https://portal.azure.com